White-box Fuzzing RPC-based APIs with EvoMaster: An Industrial Case Study: Fuzzing RPC-based APIs

 In our industrial case study, we found that some responses contain info such as time-stamps and random tokens, and they could change over time.
 In order to avoid test failing due to such flakiness, we defined some general keywords (e.g., date, token, time) to highlight those cases.
 If any keyword appear in either datatype, field name, or value with string type, the assertion would be commented out to avoid the test become flaky.
 We comment them out instead of removing them completely since it would be still interesting, for the users, to show what the response was originally.

 In addition, there might exist quite large responses in some API endpoints, especially when dealing with collections of data.
 For example, in one SUT in our case study, a response contained 470 elements, and each element further contains data with list type, and 7579 assertions were generated for this response.
 As such a large number of assertions would reduce the readability of the tests, we then developed a strategy to randomly select only $n$ (e.g., $n=2$) elements from the returned collections to generate assertions on in the tests.
-Due to space limitation, more details of the writer can be found in our open-source repository\textsuperscript{\ref{foot:link}}.
+More details on the writer can be found in our open-source repository\textsuperscript{\ref{foot:link}}.

+Generating this kind of tests has two main advantages.
+First, as the generated tests are \emph{self-contained} (because they are able to start and stop the API directly without manual intervention), they can be used for \emph{regression testing}.
+Second, they help \emph{debugging} any found fault, as each generated test can be run independently, because they take care of initializing and reset the state of the API (e.g., SQL databases).
+This feature was critical when analyzing the faults found during our empirical study.